Infrastructure

 Designing Investable Assets

-High intrinsic value assets failing bankability tests
+High intrinsic value assets failing bankability tests — the architecture that closes the gap.

 Physical Asset → Financial Product